Here you'll discover the effects of nutritional supplements, herbs and nootropics that can:

 Galantamine is best known for its ability to improve memory and provoke intense lucid dreams.
 Here's how to take your galantamine supplement.

 A guide to growing your own dream herb garden - detailing the best dream herbs for lucidity, where to buy the seeds, and how to grow and harvest them.

 Mentor Palokaj describes the two classes of lucid dream supplements - from those that boost intensity and bizarreness, to those that increase memory and REM time.

 In this dream experiment, Marzena Bielecka reviews ONNIT's Alpha Brain nootropic supplement for greater mental clarity and lucid dreams.

-Discover 15 foods that will enhance and intensify your dreams, to boost your dream recall and aid spontaneous lucidity.
+Discover 15 foods to intensify your dreams, boost your dream recall and aid spontaneous lucidity.
 Learn about the roles of vitamin B6, tryptophan, 5-HTP and serotonin.

 A dream pillow can help relax you at night and induce vivid, more imaginative lucid dreams.
-Fill it with specific herbs and essential oils which you naturally inhale during your sleep.
+Fill it with herbs and essential oils to inhale during your sleep.